przemektests/testProject/README.txt

 7. Perform tests by providing command: java -jar NetguruProject.jar
 8. All tests should perform and summary of execution will be diplay in terminal/command prompt

-   To continue develop or change/improve/fix current tests there is a need to install InteliJ IDEA framework and open project solution from file NetguruProject.iml.
+   To continue developing or changing/improving/fixing current tests there is a need to install InteliJ IDEA framework and open project solution from file NetguruProject.iml.